YZUCAM/XYZ_Controller/README.md

-# small-xyz-controller
+# xyz-controller script including GUI
-small script used to control a xyz motorized stage
+## Scripts used to control a xyz motorized stage in home build pump and probe system.